PantelisAndrianakis/Breezy/documentation/language/exceptions.md

 # Exceptions

 When something goes wrong - a bad argument, a missing file, an out-of-range index - Breezy uses **exceptions** to signal the error and let an outer handler deal with it, instead of threading error codes through every return value.
-The model is Java-style `throw` / `try` / `catch` with an exception hierarchy and stack traces, and it is **zero-cost when nothing is thrown**.
+The model is `throw` / `try` / `catch` with an exception hierarchy and stack traces, and it is **zero-cost when nothing is thrown**.

 ← [Back to the guide](../guide.md)